grafana/agent/docs/sources/flow/reference/cli/run.md

 ## Configuration conversion (beta)

-When the `--config.format` command-line argument is provided, Grafana Agent will convert the config file from the source format to River and immediately start running with it.
-This leverages the same converter API described in the [grafana-agent convert][] docs.
+When you use the `--config.format` command-line argument, Grafana Agent converts the configuration file from the source format to River and immediately start running with the new configuration.
+This conversion uses the converter API described in the [grafana-agent convert][] docs.

-If the `--config.bypass-conversion-warnings` command-line argument is also provided, Grafana Agent will ignore any warnings provided by the converter.
-This should be used with caution since the resulting conversion is not equivalent to the original config.
+If you also use the `--config.bypass-conversion-warnings` command-line argument, Grafana Agent will ignore any warnings from the converter.
+Use this argument with caution because the resulting conversion is not equivalent to the original configuration.

 [grafana-agent convert]: {{< relref "./convert.md" >}}